scribe-org/Scribe-iOS/README.md

 - Expanding Scribe's support for current languages by adding to the [language files](https://github.com/scribe-org/Scribe-iOS)

-  - Nouns added should have their gender and plural
+  - Nouns should have their gender and plural

-  - Verbs added should have all conjugations
+  - Verbs should have all conjugations

   - Pull requests are more than welcome!